akchobby/ROS2_ORB_SLAM3/README.md

  - OpenCV 4.5.4
  - ROS Humble

- The repository also contains a dockerfile for developers if using it through docker:
+ The repository also contains a dockerfile for developers. if using it through docker, ensure the below are installed:

  - nvidia drivers
  - nvidia container toolkit